 How do we do this?
 We have them tell us on their application, we ask them questions in an interview and for a more complete and reliable picture, we do a little digging.

 “Do a little digging?
 Sounds kind of shady.”

-That can turn shady, but we’re not talking about tapping people’s phones and hacking their Facebook accounts.
-Looking into an applicant’s background is an important, if not critical part of the hiring process.
+That can become shady, but we’re not talking about tapping people’s phones and hacking their Facebook accounts.
+Looking into an applicant’s background is an important, if not a critical part of the hiring process.
 And while there are plenty of rules, the US Equal Employment Opportunity Commission tells us flat out that: “…except for certain restrictions related to medical and genetic information, it’s not illegal for an employer to ask questions about an applicant’s or employee’s background, or to require a background check.”

 “Okay, so it’s not illegal.
 But how do I get the information I need without breaking all those rules from that link up there?”